fstwn/cockatoo/README.md

 ## Misc Notes

-- [1] This is a reference to [David Ruttens](https://ieatbugsforbreakfast.wordpress.com/) delightful sense of humor which has changed many of my darker days for the better.
+- [1] This is a hommage to [David Ruttens](https://ieatbugsforbreakfast.wordpress.com/) delightful sense of humor which has changed many of my darker days for the better.